 3. Use fingers tips rather than nails

 Long nails force you to angle your fingers differently.
-With short nails, the hands are usually slightly curved and relaxed, but this isn’t the case with fake nails.
+The hands are usually slightly curved and relaxed with short nails, but this isn’t the case with fake nails.
 Use your fingertips to type and avoid tapping your nails on the keyboard.
 Moreover, typing with nails is uncomfortable, and you are likely to break them in the process.